 This course provides students with an opportunity to apply concepts learned in the classroom in applied settings.
 Students will observe sport and performance consultations and begin their own work with clients under the guidance of mentors.
 Focus will be on learning sport psychology consultation techniques and presentation skills.

-Grade Type: Pass/Fail Fee: Additional practicum fee Prerequisite(s): SPP 540 professional development and learning the basics of building a brand.
+Grade Type: Pass/Fail

+Fee: Additional practicum fee

+Prerequisite(s): SPP 540

 SPP 580 - Sport and Performance Psychology Practicum III